 Driving home alone is when it hit me: the juxtaposition of Danielle and the young man from Winter Wonderland.
 Very similar situations, but because of a single opportunity came vastly different outcomes.
 Thanks to the chance to learn, work and earn a place in society, Danielle is 65% less likely to return to prison.

-I always tout our Televerde business model as a proven methodology for helping people successfully re-enter society following incarceration, because it is (while statewide rates of recidivism are as high as 70%, for women of Televerde, it’s a remarkable 6%).
+I always tout our Televerde business model as a proven methodology for helping people successfully re-enter society following incarceration, because it is (while statewide rates of recidivism are as high as 70%, for women of Televerde, it’s less than 5.5 percent.
 But, we aren’t the only organization doing it right.

 For example, Home Builders Association of Central Arizona is working with local companies to train and place inmates in hard to fill trade positions, such as electricians, plumbers, carpenters and HVAC.
 Housing First also understands the importance shelter plays on enabling people to successfully make the transition back into society.
 And let’s not forget the Ban the Box movement, which is aimed at ensuring all employers consider a job candidate’s qualifications first—without the stigma of a conviction or arrest record.
 How can someone who is formerly incarcerated ever succeed on the outside without proper housing and a growth job or career opportunity?